 Note that this article was written by a US writer.
 For Canadians, it's important to note one sentence; "Notably, uploaded files might get lost, stolen, exposed, made irretrievable, or even obtained directly from the service provider with a court order, perhaps without the owner's knowledge."
 The latter is an indirect reference to the US Patriot Act.

-That answer to the issue of access without your knowledge is easy - Seek a provider who keep your data on Canadian servers.
+That answer to the issue of access without your knowledge is easy - Seek a provider who keeps your data on Canadian servers.